 We recommend the child has his/her personal Gmail account.

-Action > email us your gmail address asap for the invite.
+Action > Set up a Gmail asap.
+We will send you an invite code for each subject.
 This is the account that will receive all Homework emails.

 How do you set up Google Classroom?

 To join you must have a gmail account.
 You cannot join with a hotmail, yahoo or any other account.
-Please register a Gmail account if you do not have one and share it with us so we can send you an invite.
 Each child in the family should have a separate Gmail account.